goodhoko/jentak.co/flashback_machine/README.md

 node encrypt_export.js <path to the exported JSON file> <output file> <password to derive the key from>
 ```

-Note that the page expect the encrypted file to put into this directory as `messages.json.encrypted`.
+Note that the page expect the encrypted file to be put into this directory as `messages.json.encrypted`.
 Also note that the encryption pipeline includes a compression step that happens *before* encryption.
 Compressing the encrypted data (eg. automatically by the server) would have very negligible (if any) effect.
-Lastly note that the `package.json` is there only to satisfy node to be able to use ESModules in the encrypt utility script.
+Lastly, note that the `package.json` is there only to satisfy node to be able to use ESModules in the encrypt utility script.